 The view of this small wood retaining wall emphasizes its design.
 Notice that the vertical posts are exposed to the outside.
 And the top boards are used as seating.
 Each corner uses two posts to connect the sides of the wall.
 And the walls don’t have to be at a 90-degree angle.
 This is a good example of a wall that also serves as a part of a raised garden bed.

-Wood retaining wall constructed from pressure-treated structural pine increases its strength and functionality.
+Shown above is a wood retaining wall constructed from pressure-treated structural pine for increased strength and functionality.
 The terraced garden beds utilize what might otherwise be “wasted” space.
 Notice that the thick and heavy timber boards are connected using metal I-beams.

 Designed to keep dirt and rocks from spilling onto this alpine road, the wood log crib is constructed by interlocking logs with notched logs at the joints.
 Each tier is set enough apart to create resistance from creep pressure.